 - Tighten in star formation sequence

-- Return your torque wrench to its Min setting after use, helps prolong wrench life
+- Return your torque wrench to its Min setting after use, it helps prolong wrench life

 The picture shows the star sequence.
 But you’ll notice I’m not using a torque wrench.
 What’s up?